Moments of moments of primes in arithmetic progressions: Introduction

 \section{Introduction}

 In addition to having a rich history spanning decades, the study of moments of arithmetical sequences in residue classes is experiencing accelerating and major recent progress.
-For instance, starting from the works of Liu~\cite{L93,L95}, Perelli~\cite{P95}, Friedlander and Goldston~\cite{FG96}, Hooley~\cite{H00,H03,H04} and culminating with the work of Soundararajan-Harper~\cite{HS17} and its generalization by Mastrostefano~\cite{M20}, we now have a general unconditional lower bound for the variance of primes and generalized divisor functions up to $x$ in arithmetic progressions modulo $q$, on average over $q\leq Q$ and in the range $x^{\frac 12+\eps}\leq Q\leq x$.
+For instance, starting from the works of Liu~\cite{L93,L95}, Perelli~\cite{P95}, Friedlander and Goldston~\cite{FG96}, Hooley~\cite{H00,H03,H04} and culminating with the work of Harper-Soundararajan~\cite{HS17} and its generalization by Mastrostefano~\cite{M20}, we now have a general unconditional lower bound for the variance of primes and generalized divisor functions up to $x$ in arithmetic progressions modulo $q$, on average over $q\leq Q$ and in the range $x^{\frac 12+\eps}\leq Q\leq x$.
 These questions have their origin in the foundational work of Barban~\cite{B66}, Davenport-Halberstam~\cite{DH66}, Montgomery~\cite{M70} and Hooley~\cite{H75a}, as well as in the earlier work of Selberg~\cite{S43} and others on primes in short intervals.
-There is a myriad of other related works which would be relevant to mention here, including the earlier papers~\cite{G67,M73,C75,H74,H75b,H75c,H76,H77,W80}, work in the 90s~\cite{K95,GV95, H98,V98}, in the 2000s~\cite{H00,E01,H02,V03a,V03b,MP05,M06,B08,L08,S09a}, as well as in the first~\cite{S10,LPZ10,S11,BW11,LZ12,B14a,B14b,H13a,Y14,KR14,CLLR14} and second~\cite{N15,Y16,KR16,BF16,BKS16,RG17,B18,BF18,PV18,RS18,HK19,GMRR20,N20} half of the 2010s.
+There is a myriad of other related works which would be relevant to mention here, including work on varations of the Montgomery-Hooley asymptotic formula~\cite{H75a,H74,H75b,H75c,H76,H77,H98,H00,H02,H03,H04,GV95,H13a,LPZ10,S09a,S10,S11}, relations with pair correlation and other statistics on zeros of $L$-functions~\cite{BKS16,CLLR14,L08}, spaced moduli~\cite{B14a,B14b,BF18,BW11,E01,MP05}, other arithmetic functions~\cite{B08,B18,BF16,C75,GMRR20,K95,LZ12,M06,M73,N15,N20,PV18,RS18,V98,W80,Y14,Y16}, as well as function field analogues \cite{HK19,KR14,KR16, RG17}.

 In parallel, we have been experiencing intensive ongoing work on moments of $L$-functions in families, guided by the random matrix theory analogues~\cite{KS00a,KS00b} and the conjectures~\cite{CG98,CF99,CG01,CFKRS05}.
 In this direction we mention the fundamental work of Ramachandra~\cite{R78, R80} and Heath-Brown~\cite{HB81}, as well as the relatively recent Rudnick-Soundararajan breakthrough \cite{RS05,RS06}, which inspired much further work~\cite{AF12,RS13,CL13,A16,S18} on lower bounds.
 As for upper bounds, we mention Soundararajan's landmark result~\cite{S09} which was sharpened to the conjectured order of magnitude by Harper~\cite{H13b}, as well as some of the many other papers on the subject~\cite{K10,HB10,Y11,CIS12,RS15,M17,CL17,KY17}.